 Mesquite trees (Prosopis spp.) grow prolifically throughout the Southwestern United States where, throughout the last century, cattle and other animals have spread mesquite seeds across the landscape.
 How fast these seeds and trees germinate and grow depends upon the conditions.
 Water, temperature and soil type greatly affect the life and growth of any tree.
 Mesquite trees, when provided with optimum growing conditions, can reach heights of 40 feet when fully grown (after at least 20 years) and live for more than 100 years.
 Mesquite trees are classified as having medium growth rates, meaning they grow 12 to 24 inches per year.
 Their growth rate is limited when they are faced with poor conditions.

-Climate And Growing Conditions
+Climate and Growing Conditions

-Mesquite grows indigenously in the Southwestern United States, Africa, India, South America and the Middle East.
+Mesquite is indigenous to the Southwestern United States, Africa, India, South America and the Middle East.
 The tree's geographic spread has created a variety of species and cultivars.
 Planting trees native to your region ensures fast growth.
 Before planting, consider testing your soil's nutrients levels and texture.
 Plan for irrigation and ask local university extension master gardeners or nursery employees for recommendations.

 Mesquite is often used in xeriscape, low-water landscapes, but the tree has value beyond its appearance.
 Commercial growers sell the tree for use in furniture making, flooring, barbecue chips and firewood.
 The most commonly grown commercial species is honey mesquite.
-When left unmanaged, the tree stands may not reach a commercially viable size.
+When left unmanaged, the tree stand may not reach a commercially viable size.
 The United States Forest Service recommends thinning tree stands and actively managing the groves.